wilhelm-lab/PROSPECT/README.md

 ## Features

-* Access to a large annotated Mass Spectrometry dataset.
+* Access to a collection of large annotated Mass Spectrometry datasets including peptide sequences with Post-Translational Modifications (PTMs).
 * Utilities for downloading and splitting data.

 ## Installation